adjika/migo/README.md

 # migo
-A db migrations library for go
+A sql db migrations library for go